Ezra 4: Text

 This chapter is divided into 24 verses.
-The original language of 4:1-7 is Hebrew language, whereas of Ezra 4:8–24 is Aramaic.
+The original language of 4:1–7 is Hebrew language, whereas of Ezra 4:8–24 is Aramaic.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew/Aramaic are of the Masoretic Text, which includes Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls, that is, 4Q117 (4QEzra; 50 BCE) with extant verses 2–6 (2–5 // 1 Esdras 5:66–70), 9–11.
 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 An ancient Greek book called 1 Esdras (Greek: Ἔσδρας Αʹ) containing some parts of 2 Chronicles, Ezra and Nehemiah is included in most editions of the Septuagint and is placed before the single book of Ezra–Nehemiah (which is titled in Greek: Ἔσδρας Βʹ).
-1 Esdras 5:66-73 is an equivalent of Ezra 4:1-5 (Work hindered until second year of Darius's reign), whereas 1 Esdras 2:15-26 is an equivalent of Ezra 4:7-24 (Artaxerxes' reign).
+1 Esdras 5:66–73 is an equivalent of Ezra 4:1–5 (work hindered until the second year of Darius's reign).
+1 Esdras 2:15–26 is the equivalent of Ezra 4:7–24 (Artaxerxes' reign).

-The oldest Latin manuscript of 4 Esdra is the Codex Sangermanensis that lacks 7:[36]-[105] and is parent of the vast majority of extant manuscripts.
+The oldest Latin manuscript of 4 Esdras is the Codex Sangermanensis, which lacks 7:[36]–[105] and is parent of the vast majority of extant manuscripts.
 Other Latin manuscripts are: